 U.S. and IRS laws prohibit you from taking personal possession of assets in your gold IRA.
 The IRS demands that your gold IRA and retirement plan assets be held by an approved custodian, e.g. depository facilities or third-party vaults.
 Therefore:

-• Unfortunately, some gold dealers have purposefully misled clients by advertising “home storage IRA plans.”
+- Unfortunately, some gold dealers have purposefully misled users by advertising “home storage IRA plans.”

-• These dealers want you to believe that it’s possible to purchase gold bullion, platinum, silver, palladium or other precious metals using home delivery.
+- These dealers want you to believe that it’s possible to get gold bullion, platinum, silver and palladium using home delivery.

 U.S. Law and Your Gold IRA